copsTvFan/cops-episode-guide/guide.md

 "Pants on Fire"

-- With officers hot on his trail, a wanted suspect’s world comes crashing down.
+- With officers hot on his trail, a wanted suspect's world comes crashing down.
 - A tearful woman calls deputies to help apprehend her hostile husband.
 - During a traffic stop, one passenger tries to outrun the police and his past.